ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

      You should be a **Master User** to enable VPN access or contact your master user for access.
      {:tip}
 2. Obtain your VPN Access credentials in [your profile page](https://control.softlayer.com/account/user/profile).
 3. Log in to the VPN through [the web interface](https://www.softlayer.com/VPN-Access) or preferably use your local workstation with a VPN client for [Linux](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-linux), [macOS](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-mac-os-x-1010) or [Windows](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-windows).
-Use an FQDN of a single data center VPN access point from the previous of the form vpn.xxxnn.softlayer.com.
+Use the FQDN of a single data center VPN access point from the previous of the form vpn.xxxnn.softlayer.com.

 ### Check account permissions

 Contact your Infrastructure master user to get the following permissions:
-- Quick Permissions - Basic User
+- **Quick Permissions** - Basic User
 - **Network** so that you can create and configure the enclosure, All Network Permissions are required.
 - **Services** manage SSH Keys

 ### Upload SSH keys

-Upload the SSH public key via the [Portal](https://console.bluemix.net/docs/infrastructure/ssh-keys/index.html) that will be used to access and administer the VRA and private network.
+Via the portal [Upload the SSH public key](https://console.bluemix.net/docs/infrastructure/ssh-keys/index.html) that will be used to access and administer the VRA and private network.

 ## Provision Virtual Router Appliance

 {: VRA}

 The first step is to deploy a VRA that will provide IP routing and the firewall for the private network enclosure.
-The internet is accessible by an IBM Cloud provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from this VLAN to the secure private enclosure VLANs.
+The internet is accessible from the enclosure by an IBM Cloud provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from the public VLAN to the secure private enclosure VLANs.
 In this solution tutorial a Virtual Router Appliance (VRA) provides this gateway and firewall perimeter.

 1. Go to the catalog to create a [IBM Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)
 2. Click on **Create** to go to the **Gateway Appliances** page.